jresoort/kafkastreams-workshop/README.md

 ```
 We can join with the kTable by using the KStream.join method.
 KStream.join implicity filters messages whenever a join cannot be made.
 If you don't want that you can use KStream.leftJoin instead.

+### Join messages with a kTable of valid sensor ids.
+And split the stream in two separate streams of valid and invalid messages.
+Building blocks:
+* use KStream.leftJoin, Kstream.branch

+Kstream.branch produces an array of streams.

 ### Group the messages by id, in a hopping time window with a size 5 minutes and an advance interval of 1 minute and calculate average temperature.
 Building blocks: